 - In general members of the School should not engage with the press over this issue.
-Any questions around media concerns should be directed towards Natalie Simmonds. - Early contact is made with HR to obtain advice and guidance regarding possible press interest into the School and the young Trans person so that all school staff are aware of the potential interest and that they are prepared.
+Any questions around media concerns should be directed towards the appropriate press officer or media relations officer. - Early contact is made with the local press officer to obtain advice and guidance regarding possible press interest into the School and the young Trans person so that all school staff are aware of the potential interest and that they are prepared.
 This will allow staff to remain professional and calm throughout and remain clear about the message that the School endorses. - Staff must know their duties and responsibilities around data protection so that they fully understand why information is protected and when, how and to whom certain information can be released.

 It must be recognised that people have their own prejudices.
 A parent or carer may not always be the most supportive or appropriate person to assist the young person through transitioning.
-It may not be necessary for a parent or care to provide permission for a Trans pupil or student to take steps to transition as there may be issues raised of Fraser competence if parents will not consent.
+It may not be necessary for a parent or carer to provide permission for a Trans pupil or student to take steps to transition as there may be issues raised of Fraser competence if parents will not consent.